Better wellbeing and health for all

 Top of page

-The East Sussex Health Overview & Scrutiny Committee has 12 elected members with voting rights drawn from the County Council and the five District & Boroughs.
+East Sussex HOSC has 12 elected members with voting rights drawn from the County Council and the five District and Boroughs.
 There is no overall political majority.
 This ensures the committee is balanced and is truly working to a health improvement agenda for all people in East Sussex and not that determined by one political party.
-The HOSC is not answerable to the East Sussex Cabinet or County Council.
-Any report produced by the HOSC will go directly to the NHS bodies concerned.
+HOSC is not answerable to the East Sussex Cabinet or County Council.
+Any report produced by HOSC will go directly to the NHS bodies concerned.

 Top of page